cbalint13/e-verest/README.md

 ## Description

   With the rising of high quality opensource tools for FPGAs new opportunities are emerging to discover and build better digital architectures.
-  This stick is inteded as lowest cost tool for anyone who desire to explore & research the world of modern digital systems.
+  This stick is intended as lowest cost tool for anyone who desire to explore & research the world of modern digital systems.
   It can be used to develop, test and benchmark fairly large digital designs, straight using a complete opensource toolchain end to end.

   It can close the gap between emerging trend of high level generated systems (automatic reinforced exploration of arhitectures) and the lack of end to end toolchain harvesting a real FPGA for final feedback.